A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models: Introduction

-While these post-hoc self-refinement methods have demonstrated the performance gains across various tasks, they still lack the ability to proactively determine \textbf{whether, when and how} to perform refinement. \textbf{\textit{(Whether:) }}these methods are often applied in a blind, static manner after initial generation, regardless of whether refinement is necessary.
-This delayed intervention frequently requires multiple iterative steps to yield meaningful improvement, yet the optimal number of iterations is neither predefined nor easily inferred, often requiring extensive empirical tuning \cite{du2024think}\cite{self-refine+}. \textbf{\textit{(When:)}} once an error or deviation is introduced during the initial generation and is not properly addressed, it can propagate throughout subsequent steps \cite{snowball}\cite{pitfall}, making effective recovery significantly more challenging. \textbf{\textit{(How:)}} these methods also rely heavily on external feedback mechanisms, such as tool-assisted evaluations and auxiliary models \cite{gou2024critic}\cite{xie2025teaching}\cite{chen2024teaching}, to identify and correct errors. \cite{huanglarge} demonstrates that without appropriate external feedback, self-refinement loops even lead to performance degradation.
+While these post-hoc self-refinement methods have improved performance on various tasks, they remain fundamentally reactive and lack the ability to proactively determine \textbf{whether, when and how} to perform refinement. \textbf{\textit{(Whether:) }}these methods are often applied blindly after initial generation, requiring multiple iterations whose optimal number is unclear and usually demands extensive tuning ~\citep{du2024think,self-refine+}. \textbf{\textit{(When:)}} errors arising during initial generation can propagate through subsequent steps~\citep{snowball,pitfall}, making later correction more difficult. \textbf{\textit{(How:)}} these methods rely heavily on external feedback mechanisms, such as tool-assisted evaluations and auxiliary models \citep{gou2024critic,xie2025teaching,chen2024teaching}, and inappropriate feedback even degrade the performance \citep{huanglarge}.

-We argue that it is indispensable to enhance the capability of LLMs to perform \textbf{proactive self-refinement} during the generation process, enabling models to autonomously determine the appropriate timing and content for refinement based on the evolving context.
-However, even advanced LLMs equipped with strong deep thinking capabilities, such as DeepSeek R1 \cite{guo2025deepseek} and O1 \footnote{https://openai.com/o1/}, still struggle to achieve satisfactory proactive self-refinement.
-Although their reasoning process involve various meta-cognitive functions such as planning \cite{song2023llm}\cite{dagan2023dynamic} and evaluation \cite{gu2024survey}\cite{li2024generation}, they \textit{lack a dedicated mechanisms optimized for proactive self-refinement}.
-As a result, these models often bring superficial self-refinement \cite{liu2025there} and fall into cognitive dilemmas, exhibiting patterns of overthinking \cite{shen2025dast}\cite{chen2024not} and underthinking \cite{wang2025thoughts}, as widely observed in recent studies.
+It is crucial to equip LLMs with \textbf{proactive self-refinement} capabilities during generation, allowing models to autonomously determine the appropriate timing and content for refinement based on the evolving context.
+While advanced reasoning models like DeepSeek-R1 \citep{guo2025deepseek} and OpenAI-o1~\citep{jaech2024openai} demonstrate some in-process refinement behaviors, these mechanisms are neither explicitly designed for proactive self-refinement nor systematically evaluated for their impact on output quality.
+Furthermore, the underlying mechanisms driving these refinements remain unclear, limiting our understanding of how to develop more effective self-refinement capabilities in LLMs.